zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

 Image definition names can be made up of uppercase or lowercase letters, digits, dots, dashes, and periods.

-Make sure your image definition is the right type.
+Make sure your image definition is the right type:

 * **State**—If you have generalized the VM (using Sysprep for Windows, or waagent -deprovision for Linux) then you should create a generalized image definition using `--os-state generalized`.
 If you want to use the VM without removing existing user accounts, create a specialized image definition using `--os-state specialized`.